 While hardy crops like kale and peas can take cooler temps, fruit-bearing crops like peppers and basil are much more particular.
 Most varieties demand a daytime temp of 70-85 F, and a nightly average of 55-70 F. Obviously, growing heat-loving crops will either take some fancy DIY work, or some very green thumbs.
 If neither are your present forte, then build your garden with easy herbs or simple greens.
 The average herb and leafy green will thrive at 65-70° F during the day and 55°F at night.

 You know how lips and hands dry up in the winter?
 That’s because the drier or colder air is, the lower its capacity for carrying water molecules.
-Add in a heater blowing hot dry air, and the whole water-in-the-air is pretty much kaboshed.
-The moisture present in air is referred to as relative humidity, and it’s estimated that the average home has a relative humidity level of 10-20% (hello chapped lips!).
+The moisture present in air is referred to as relative humidity, and it’s estimated that the average home has a relative humidity level of 10-20%.

 Then there are plants, with minimum humidity needs anywhere between 45-90%.
 If that’s not crazy enough, the humidity needs change with different growth phases.
 Clearly, greenhouse gardeners are really stay-at-home plant parents!

 But as needy as plants are, you have options outside of a bathroom vertical garden.
 If your indoor garden is confined to it’s own special space, you can add a tray of water to your indoor garden.
 Cover the bottom of the tray with pebbles or marbles, fill it up with water, and then put plants on top and around the tray.

 As the water evaporates from the tray, it will infuse the surrounding air with moisture.
 Of course, you could always use a humidifier to do the same thing, but that sweet little humidifying tray takes zero in electricity and online shopping.
 Plus, it doubles as a secondary water dish for thirsty kitties (better the tray than your glass of water).